instructlab/community/CONTRIBUTING.md

 ## Communication

-You can use the dedicated [Discussion Board](https://github.com/orgs/instructlab/discussions) for the InstructLab project to communicate with project maintainers.
+You can join the [InstructLab Slack workspace](https://github.com/instructlab/community/blob/main/InstructLabSlackGuide.md) to communicate with project maintainers and your fellow users.

 ## Additional resources